lightPlugins/Vaulty/README.md

 </dependency>
 ```

-Now, you just need to retrieve the Vaulty `Economy.class` from Bukkit's ServiceManager.
+Now, you just need to retrieve the Vaulty `VaultyEconomy.class` from Bukkit's ServiceManager.
-Make sure you ask for the plugin **Vault** and not *Vaulty* itself and use the `Economy.class` from Vaulty.
+Make sure you ask for the plugin **Vault** and not *Vaulty* itself and use the `VaultyEconomy.class` from Vaulty.

 ```java
 public static VaultyEconomy vaultyEcon = null;  // The new Vaulty Economy implementer